kerbalnaut/Bookmarklets/README.md

 # Bookmarklets
-Fun bookmarklets
+Fun bookmarklet
-Take the code in the box and out it in bookmart url.
+Copy the code in the box and past it in bookmark url.